Children and Families

 Free pregnancy testing, parenting education, baby and maternity items, free medical clinic, including ultrasounds, and safe sleep classes.

-- Earn While You Learn Program-Open to anyone willing to participate.
-Parents earn points by completing one-on-one lessons and classes.
+• Earn While You Learn Program-Open to anyone willing to participate.
+Parents earn points by completing parenting education classes.
 Clients can redeem those points for diapers, wipes, clothes, and many other baby items.

-- Medical Clinic-Free, non-emergency medical clinic (for those without insurance) that includes ultrasounds.
+• Medical Clinic-Free, non-emergency medical clinic (for those without insurance) that includes ultrasounds and mammograms.
 Must make an appointment.

 Phone